 Once this window appears, Android Studio is ready for a new project to be created.
-To create the new project, simply click on the Start a new Android Studio project option to display the first screen of the New Project wizard.
+To create the new project, simply click on the Create New Project option to display the first screen of the New Project wizard.

 3.3 Creating an Activity